NitroSell/WebStoreAPI/README.md

 The API enables Web developers to integrate with retailers' Webstores to allow order import and customer insert from third-party platforms.
 It can also be used to perform a number of operations that are documented below.
 The API consists of eight endpoints which are detailed below:

-*     __GetCustomerDetails__: this endpoint allows you to retrieve the details of a customer given its email address;
+*     __GetCustomerDetails__: this call allows you to retrieve the details of a customer given its email address;
+*     __AddNewCustomer__ : this call entitles you to add a new customer to your Webstore;
-*     __GetAllTenders__: this endpoint allows you to get the list of available tenders for a given WebStore;
+*     __GetAllTenders__: this call allows you to get the list of available tenders for a given WebStore;
-*     __GetTendersByKeywords__: this endpoint allows to search for a particular tender given its keyword;
+*     __GetTendersByKeywords__: this call allows to search for a particular tender given its keyword;
-*     __GetItem__: this endpoint allows you to retrieve a set of items given their characteristics.
+*     __GetItem__: this call allows you to retrieve a set of items given their characteristics.
 This could be their keywords, their department ID and so forth;
-*     __GetShippingOptions__: this endpoint allows you to query the list of possible shipping options of a given basket;
+*     __GetShippingOptions__: this call allows you to query the list of possible shipping options of a given basket;
-*     __GetTaxForAnOrder__: this endpoint allows to get the applicable amount of tax for a given basket;
+*     __GetTaxForAnOrder__: this call allows to get the applicable amount of tax for a given basket;
-*     __GetShippingAndTaxForAnOrder__: this endpoint is an aggregation of the previous two endpoints; it returns the applicable tax and the shipping options for a given basket;
+*     __GetShippingAndTaxForAnOrder__: this call is an aggregation of the previous two endpoints; it returns the applicable tax and the shipping options for a given basket;
-*     __InsertWebOrder__: this endpoint allows you to insert a given order into the WebStore.
+*     __InsertWebOrder__: this call allows you to insert a given order into the WebStore.

 ### Retrieve the details of a given customer